Stephen-Seo/EN605.617.81.FA21_StephenSeo_DitheringProject/README.md

 For decoding video, any format that ffmpeg can read should work (though if things don't work, try using MP4 files).

+WARNING: Video decoding is still a WIP.
+The video is currently decoded, but an output video being encoded hasn't been implemented yet.
+The current implementation writes each video frame to a PNG image in the current directory.

 # Other Notes

 ~~I plan on adding the MIT License to this project once the course (that this